Neorichi/ECSFargateBoto3/README.md

 >![](https://raw.githubusercontent.com/Neorichi/ECSFargateBoto3/main/images/CreateRoles4.png)

 - Step 5
-Important: The name role must be called ECSTaskExecutionRole
+Important: The role name must be called **ECSTaskExecutionRole**
 >![](https://raw.githubusercontent.com/Neorichi/ECSFargateBoto3/main/images/CreateRoles5.png)

-##Install AWS CLI version 2
+##Install AWS CLI
-Using this link https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html you may install AWS CLI version 2.
+Click the link https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html to install **AWS CLI version 2**.
-After that you can use the command `aws configure` and follow the steps
+After that you can use the command `aws configure` to configure (follow the steps)

 >![](https://raw.githubusercontent.com/Neorichi/ECSFargateBoto3/main/images/awscli.png)

-Great, ready to using the AWS CLI with you API User credentials
+Great, ready to using the **AWS CLI** with you **API User** credentials
 ##Push simple Docker with Flask API to ECR Service
-In the repository it will had a folder with a simple Docker with Flask API library.
-The Flask up the service into port 80 and it return a simple "OK".
+In this repository a sample docker has been shared that creates a Flask API service on port 80 and it return a simple "OK".
 >![](https://raw.githubusercontent.com/Neorichi/ECSFargateBoto3/main/images/docker.png)

-Using this link https://us-east-1.console.aws.amazon.com/ecr/repositories?region=us-east-1 going to ECR service page
+Click the link https://us-east-1.console.aws.amazon.com/ecr/repositories?region=us-east-1 to going to ECR service page
 - Step 1
 >![](https://raw.githubusercontent.com/Neorichi/ECSFargateBoto3/main/images/ECR.png)